buying guide

 Any collar under $20: Usually contain pyrethrin or citronella.
 They smell strong but don’t work.
 Popular at supermarkets and $2 Shops.

 “Natural” herbal collars: Essential oil collars from brands like Nature’s Friend.
-Smell nice, do nothing for fleas.
+Smell nice, do little for fleas.

 Online imports from AliExpress/Temu: Fake Seresto collars are common.
 They look identical but contain unknown chemicals.